We are a secular Jewish school and community in Central

-emphasizes historical and cultural approaches to the study of our
+and cultural approaches to the study of our Jewishness.
+Our Jewishness

-Jewishness.
-Our Jewishness is reflected in our commitment to each
+is reflected in our commitment to each other, to Tikkun

-beautiful and better world."
-Classes are directed toward
+world."
+Classes are directed toward understanding our people's

 The weekly program, led by a professional staff of teachers and